 Directors who are our employees do not receive any fees for their services as directors including for any service on any Board Committee.
 Each nonemployee director receives a \$50,000 annual retainer and \$2,500 for each Board meeting or other meeting attended in his or her capacity as director or for any other business conducted on our behalf, \$2,500 for each Audit, Compensation or Governance and Directors Nominating Committee meeting attended and \$1,000 for each Executive and Finance Committee meeting attended.
-The Chair of the Audit Committee receives an additional annual retainer of \$20,000, and the Chairs of the Compensation and Governance and Directors Nominating Committees receive an additional annual retainer of \$10,000.
-Other members of the Audit Committee receive an additional annual retainer of \$5,000.
-The Chair of the Executive and Finance Committee receives an additional annual retainer of \$5,000 and the other members of this committee receive an additional annual retainer of \$10,000.
+The Chair of the Audit Committee receives an additional annual retainer of \$20,000, and the Chairs of the Compensation and Governance and Directors Nominating Committees receive an additional annual retainer of \$10,000, and other members of the Compensation and Governance and Directors Nominating Committees receive an additional annual retainer of \$5,000.
 The Chair of the Executive and Finance Committee receives an additional annual retainer of \$5,000 and the other members of this committee receive an additional annual retainer of \$2,500.
 Fees received by a director may be deferred in whole or in part under our 2005 Deferred Compensation Plan.
 Up to one-half of the Board annual retainer may be received, at the election of the nonemployee director, in shares of Class A common stock.